-This is further confirmed when analyzing effects of being surveyed at a later stage during the survey round, i.e. on days farther away from the training when standardization may be weakened.
-We use the random order in which the villages were surveyed, account for the imperfect compliance with the assignment through a 2SLS estimation, and find that technical scores are significantly higher for farmers surveyed on later dates during the test (Table A6).
+Notes: The p-values between parentheses indicate significance of the difference between same and different enumerator assigned for test and retest.
+R2 of enumerator fixed effects (FE) is the R2 of a regression of the improved construct on (randomly) assigned enumerator fixed effects.
+The p-values between brackets provide the significance levels of the R2 values.
+All p-values were obtained by randomization inference (10,000 repetitions).
+This is further confirmed when analyzing effects of being surveyed at a later stage during the survey round, that is, on days further away from the training, when standardization may be weakened.
+We use the random order in which the villages were surveyed, account for the imperfect compliance with the assignment through a 2SLS estimation, and find that technical scores are significantly higher for farmers surveyed on later dates during the test (Online Appendix Table A6).

-These results point, first of all, to the importance of intensive training for standardized application of the different tests, and for the potential need of re-standardization during the survey rounds.
-This typically requires developing detailed scripts to be followed literally, and avoiding idiosyncratic interpretation or clarifications by enumerators.
-Attempts at standardization alone may however not be enough (as this study shows) and random assignment of enumerators to respondents is recommended, in order to properly account for any remaining enumerator effects.
-For impact evaluations with skills measures, ensuring balance of enumerators between control and treatment groups should also help avoiding bias.
+These results point, first of all, to the importance of intensive training for standardized application of the different tests and for the potential need of restandardization during the survey rounds.
+This typically requires developing detailed scripts to be followed literally and avoiding idiosyncratic interpretation or clarifications by enumerators.
+Attempts at standardization alone may not be enough (as this study shows), and random assignment of enumerators to respondents is recommended to properly account for any remaining enumerator effects.
+For impact evaluations with skills measures, ensuring balance of enumerators between control and treatment groups should also help avoid bias.
 Moreover, when possible, it is worth considering introducing self-administration in at least part of the survey instrument.

-B. Respondent's ability to understand the questions
+B. Respondent's Ability to Understand the Questions

 Another difference between the population studied and the population for which most tests were designed is the low educational level of the respondents, which can affect respondents' ability to understand the questions.
 To assess this, Table 8 presents test-retest correlations, Cronbach's alphas, and the share of the variation explained by enumerator effects, comparing respondents for whom the aggregate cognitive index is below versus above the median.
-Differences between the two groups do not point at any clear direction for the cognitive and noncognitive constructs.
-For the aggregate technical construct there are relatively large differences in the indicators across the two groups, all pointing towards higher reliability in the group with higher cognitive skills.
-Hence respondents' difficulties in understanding the technical knowledge questions may help explain measurement error.
+Differences between the two groups do not point to any clear direction for the cognitive and noncognitive constructs.
+For the aggregate technical construct there are relatively large differences in the indicators across the two groups, all pointing towards higher reliability in the group with higher cognitive skills, so respondents' difficulties in understanding the technical knowledge questions may help explain measurement error.31